 Murch, S.J., D. Ragone, W.L.
 Shi, A.R.
-Alan, P.K.
+Alan and P.K.
 Saxena.
 (2007).
 In Vitro conservation and sustained production of breadfruit (Artocarpus altilis, Moraceae): Modern technologies to improve distribution of a traditional tropical crop.
-Naturwissenschaften (in press).
+Naturwissenschaften.
+(In press).

-Zheng, Y., M. Dixon, P.K.
+Zheng, Y., M. Dixon and P.K.
 Saxena.
-(2006) Growing environment and nutrient availability affect the content of some phenolic compounds in Echinacea purpurea and Echinacea angustifolia.
-Planta Medica 72: 1407-1414.
+(2006).
+Growing environment and nutrient availability affect the content of some phenolic compounds in Echinacea purpurea and Echinacea angustifolia.
+Planta Medica.
+72: 1407-1414.